Britman72/AT_presence/README.md

 # AT Presence

-AT_presence works with ActionTiles to display proper presence status tiles for presence captured via webCoRE and SmartThings.
-Currently the only presence shown in ActionTiles is “Present” and “Not Present”, which is worth noting more of a limitation of SmartThings.
+AT_presence works with ActionTiles, DakBoard or other front end smarthome panel to display proper presence status tiles for presence captured via webCoRE and SmartThings.
+Currently the only presence shown in SmartThings is “Present” and “Not Present”.
 This project will give you the following benefits:

 1. Display any location such as Home, Work, School, Mall, Gym etc. The number of locations is endless.
 2. Shows a customized image instead of an icon.